schmartmann/datadog_writing_test/readme.md

 ## Setting Up Your Database

-Once created, we need to do some configure at least one table in our database.
-This process has four steps.
+Once created, we will want to set up at least one table in our database.

 ### Step 1: Creating the Database

-Our database hasn’t actually been created yet — we just configuration files that tell our app where to look for it.
+Our database hasn’t actually been created yet, so run `$ rake db:create` to instantiate it.

-To create our PostgreSQL database, run `$ rake db:create`.

-NOTE: for a list of all rake commands, run `rake -T` in your command line.
+*NOTE*: to list all rake commands, run `$ rake -T`.

 ### Step 2: Creating a Model File

-ActiveRecord needs a model file to interact with your tables in your database.
-A model simply defines how to interact with a collection of data, and groups together common methods.
-In our case, the model is a Ruby class.
-Its use here is identical to its use in a Ruby on Rails app.
+ActiveRecord needs a model file to interact with your database tables.
+A model is a Ruby class, and defines how to interact with a collection of data.
+Its use here is identical to models in a Ruby on Rails app.

-A directory for your model files already exists, so all you need to do is create a Ruby file in that directory whose file name corresponds to the singular form of your database’s table’s name.
-For our example, we will create a `dog.rb` inside the `models/` directory, since we’d like to have a `dogs` table in our database.
+Create a Ruby file in the `models` directory.
+The file name should correspond to the singular form of your database’s table’s name.
+For our example, we will create `dog.rb` inside the `models/` directory, since we want a `dogs` table.

-`models/dog.rb`:
+**models/dog.rb**:

 ```ruby
 class Dog < ActiveRecord::Base